Irian3x3/basic-command-handler/README.md

   }
 }
 ```
-Also, make sure you have the `commands` folder and a category folder inside, like so:
+Also, make sure you have the `commands` folder and a category folder inside, and your folder path should look like this:
 ```
 commands/category/name.js
 ```